 What should I do if I move or change my name?

-For name changes, you must get your form notarized before sending it to the SOS.
+For name changes, have your form notarized before sending it to the SOS.
 The Secretary will send you a revised commission with your new name.
 There is no fee to change your address or name.

 What is the process to renew my Notary Public commission?